JacobWylie/yelpcamp/README.md

 <h2>Set your server's process.env variables</h2>
 <h3>OSX / Unix Terminal</h3>

-Set the database URL that your app will connect to
+Set the database URL that your app will connect to.
 The app will connect to a public database if you do not specify your own

 ```unix